fl101/awardfares-blog/_posts/2022-04-23-eva-air-award-redemption.md

 <img src="/assets/img/eva-air-redemption/eva-table.webp" />

-## 3. Booking with a travel companion
+## Booking with a Travel Companion

 EVA Air is weird in that you can't just book an award redemption for someone else.
 The first thing you will notice is that there is no option to select the number of passengers you want to book for.
 Instead, you can enter the membership number and password(!) of up to 3 travel companions.
 Yes, you will need the login credentials for your travel companion (or ask them to type it in for you), which just isn't great.